jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 2.0.5?
+### What's new in 2.0.6?
-- Just a minor maintenance release to remove a deprocated template tag in preparation for Django 1.9.
-Thanks [@itbabu](https://github.com/itbabu)!
+- Minor bugfix for stacked inlines that was causing blank rows to be displayed below fieldsets that were collapsible.
+Thanks [@cho-is](https://github.com/cho-is) for reporting.

 ### Future